SimonBlanke/Hyperactive/docs/tutorial.md

 }
 ```

-You can also create a search_config with multiple models and search spaces to optimize them in parallel:
+You can also create a search-config with multiple models and search spaces to optimize them in parallel (this also requires to set the n_jobs to 3):

 ```python
 search_config = {